treeform/urlly/README.md

 ## **func** encodeUrlComponent

-Takes a string and encodes it in the URl format.
+Takes a string and encodes it in the URL format.

 ```nim
 func encodeUrlComponent(s: string): string